What is Chronic Wasting Disease?

 Is the meat of a CWD positive deer safe to eat?

 There is no evidence that under natural conditions CWD affects any species other than those in the deer family.
 However, as a precaution, hunters are advised to not eat meat from animals known to be infected with CWD.

-Hunters are encouraged to contact state wildlife agencies where they plan to hunt for more information on the status of CWD in that state.
-Most states, including Pennsylvania, now have up-to-date information on CWD on their websites.
-The Chronic Wasting Disease Alliance website is also frequently updated with new information.
+Hunters are encouraged to contact state wildlife agencies where they plan to hunt, for more information on the status of CWD in that state.
+Most states have up-to-date information on the status of CWD in their state on their websites.
+The Chronic Wasting Disease Alliance is also a reliable online resource.